 The macaw, is in the most beautiful group of birds of Costa Rica.
 Therefore, NATUWA executes a management program; This involves rescue, physical-ethological rehabilitation and experimental reintroduction to the environment.
 In addition, it investigates aspects of animal behavior in captivity.

 For this purpose, the macaws that confiscate the officials of the Ministry of Environment and Energy (MINAE) are used.
 Also participate, the police, the Fire Department and the civilian population with voluntary deliveries.

 Wildlife animal sanctuary Costa Rica

-NATUWA Wildlife Sanctuary, provides refuge and protection to several species of wild animals of Costa Rica; this animals present physical and behavioral problems; which is why, they need to be housed in a true Sanctuary of wild animal conservation.
+NATUWA Wildlife Sanctuary, provides refuge to several species of wild animals of Costa Rica; these animals present physical and behavioral problems; For that reason, they need to be house in a real sanctuary for the conservation of wild animals.

 Unfortunately, they are extracted from different natural environments by anthropogenic causes; like hunting, destruction of the habitat and even problems of coexistence between fauna and people (See Sanctuary of Jaguars).

 On the other hand, the life of an animal in captivity demands special physical and mental health; this implies, a lot of space to run or fly.
 In addition, up to the opportunity to isolate themselves from their own species.

 Also, the sanctuary houses more than 200 macaws that require environmental enrichment every day, thus guaranteeing these beautiful birds of the neotropics a life in captivity that promotes animal welfare.
 In addition, among these parrots, we give protection and care to more than 20 disabled macaws; in enclosures specially built for birds that can not fly.
 This is due to the mismanagement that they have received when being captive in the house of the human being; being part of our project of animal conservation for the next human generations.